1

 THE LAWS OF PHYSICS ALLOW BOTH

-SPACE-EXPANSION AND SPACE-CONTRACTION.
+SPACE EXPANSION AND CONTRACTION.
 So far, the

 universe.
 There is, however, another side to the story.
 Einstein wrote,